5 Questions Your DUI Attorney Doesn't Want You to Ask

 A real DUI defense strategy sounds like this:

-"I've reviewed the dashcam footage and the stop appears pretextual — the officer cited a broken taillight but the footage shows your lights working.
+"I've reviewed the dashcam footage and the stop appears pretextual, the officer cited a broken taillight but the footage shows your lights working.
 I'm filing a motion to suppress.
-If that's denied, I've also found that the breathalyzer machine was calibrated 47 days late, which gives us a strong challenge to the BAC results.
+If that's denied, I've also found that the breathalyzer machine was calibrated well past its required schedule, which gives us a strong challenge to the BAC results.
 Meanwhile, I'm requesting the officer's disciplinary records because he's had two prior complaints about DUI arrest procedures."

 A non-strategy sounds like this: